-The small, family-owned cruise company Blount Small Ship Adventures permanently shut down because of the Coronavirus (COVID-19) pandemic.
+The family-owned small cruise company Blount Small Ship Adventures permanently shut down because of the pandemic.

 The Rhode Island-based company with 3 ships, halted operations earlier in 2020 but made the decision permanent.
 Cruise operation was a sister company to Blount Boats shipyard that builds various vessels, including tugboats, ferry boats, and dinner cruise ships.

 Blount family is selling its 3 overnight cruise vessels and putting all its emphasis on the family shipbuilding business.
 The reason was due to the COVID pandemic.